NVIDIA/cutlass/media/docs/cute/00_quickstart.md

 ## System Requirements

-CuTe shares CUTLASS 3.0's software requirements, including NVCC with a C++17 host compiler.
+CuTe shares CUTLASS 3.x's software requirements, including NVCC with a C++17 host compiler.

 ## Knowledge prerequisites

-CuTe is a CUDA C++ library.
-It requires C++17
-(the revision of the C++ Standard that was released in 2017).
+CuTe is a CUDA C++ header-only library.
+It requires C++17 (the revision of the C++ Standard that was released in 2017).

 Throughout this tutorial, we assume intermediate C++ experience.